threshold-network/website/src/content/pages/earn/staker.md

       url: https://dashboard.threshold.network/
       variant: EXTERNAL_SOLID
 path: /earn/staker
+seoDescription: Stakers escrow T tokens to run a node on the Threshold Network and earn rewards.
+Running a node helps to provide cryptography services on Threshold and secure the network.
+Take on a role as a Staker with Threshold and be a core component of the network.
 stakerInfo:
   title: Threshold Staker
-  description:
-    Stakers escrow T tokens to run a node on the Threshold Network and earn rewards.
+  description: Stakers escrow T tokens to run a node on the Threshold Network and
+    earn rewards.
 Running a node helps to provide cryptography services on Threshold and secure the network.
 Take on a role as a Staker with Threshold and be a core component of the network.